-The SENCo monitors the movement of children within the SEND system in school and provides staff and governors with regular summaries of the impact of the policy on the practice of the school.
-The SENCo is involved in supporting teachers and in drawing up Individual Education Plans for children.
-The SENCo and the Leadership Team hold regular meetings to review the work of the school in this area.
-In addition the SENCo and the named governor with responsibility for special needs also hold regular meetings.
+The SENDCo monitors the movement of children within the SEND system in school and provides staff and governors with regular summaries of the impact of the policy on the practice of the school.
+The SENDCo is involved in supporting teachers and in drawing up relevant plans for children.
+The SENDCo and the Leadership Team hold regular meetings to review the work of the school in this area.
+In addition, the SENDCo and the named governor with responsibility for special needs also hold regular meetings.